AbstractThinker0/tadabor/README.md

 - Add more searching methods (Tashkeel, multiple Surahs search... etc).
 (Partially implemented)
 - Create an English version of the app.
 (Partially implemented)
 - Add highlighting feature to search results

+## Future project:

+Once this project is complete (all features implemented), it will be used as the basis for another project that aims to be a platform for collaborative translation and reflection on the Qur'an, the goal being to achieve an accurate understanding of the true message of the Qur'an By undoing all the semantic changes that have occurred over the centuries, no deadline has been set yet, and it all depends on God's will first and foremost.

 ## Credits